kidaa30/ohimanual/3_conduct_manual/intro_goalbygoal.md

 ## Developing Goal Models and Setting Reference Points

 Once you have determined which goals are assessed and have begun searching for data and indicators, you can start to develop goal models and set reference points.
 The decision tree of the data discovery process also applies here: first consider how goals can be tailored to your local context before you consider replicating what was done in the Global Assessments.
 It is always better to use local goal model and reference point approaches where possible.

 ### Developing multiple goal models at the same time

 Goals can be assessed independent of one another.
 As each goal model is developed and data gathered, it can be assessed without affecting other goals.

- However, you can develop some goal models simultaneously.
-For example, the habitat-based goals. **Carbon Storage**, **Coastal Protection**, and the **Habitats sub-goal of Biodiversity** all rely on the same underlying data, and their models can be developed together.
-This will help streamline the data search.
+ However, you can develop some goal models simultaneously and streamline the data search.
+For example, the habitat-based goals **Carbon Storage**, **Coastal Protection**, and the **Habitats sub-goal of Biodiversity** all rely on the same underlying data, and their models can be developed together.
 A spatial analyst can create the spatial layers used for these goals with the same source material.
 This will greatly expedite your data layer preparation.
+Species data for **Iconic Species sub-goal of Sense of Place** is often a subset of data from **Species sub-goal of Biodiversity**.
+Data for non-food marine products for **Natural Products** and food products for **Fisheries sub-goal of Food Provision** are often recored in similar data sources and may need partitioning.

  If you wish to further coordinate these activities on a higher level, you could have the same team member coordinate activities for the development of certain goals.
 That is a consideration when assembling your team and planning your workflow.
 For more details, please see the goal-specific sections.

 ### Keeping Reference Points in Mind